“I would normally have run from the rain. And I have worked in the garden in the rain, and felt refreshed,” says Toni Simpson, MAFS ‘21.

 Filter by

-Launched in 2019, it's the first program in the world of its kind: an undergraduate degree focused on creating content for augmented reality (AR) and virtual reality (VR) that goes beyond gaming, broadly covering other applications as well.
+Chatham's Bachelor of Arts in Immersive Media (IMM) is the first program in the world of its kind: an undergraduate degree focused on creating content for augmented reality (AR) and virtual reality (VR) that goes beyond gaming, broadly covering other applications as well.

 “I decided on Chatham’s BSN-DNP program because I wanted to focus on leadership in nursing.
 The curriculum seemed very appropriate for the path that I was pursuing.
 And I made it a personal goal to have a terminal degree in nursing.”